appvia/terranetes/docs/terranetes-controller/developer/flux.md

     bucket: [BUCKET_NAME]
 ```

-1. Now instead of pulling the terraform module direct as above we can use a [GitRepostory](https://fluxcd.io/docs/components/source/gitrepositories/) to represent the source module.
+1. Instead of directly pulling the terraform module as shown above, we can utilize a [GitRepository](https://fluxcd.io/docs/components/source/gitrepositories/) to represent the source module.

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2